To provide our students with opportunities and experiences to enhance their life choices, making a positive contribution to the world we share.

 - We ensure that all our students are equipped to make informed choices about their future through explicit PHSE provision.
 Our preventative curriculum is continuously under review, responding to local and national safeguarding trends.

 - Literacy is a key part of the curriculum offer at a Two Counties school.
-There are set times for reading across the school to ensure our students are exposed to a wide range of texts.
+There are set times for planned reading across the school to ensure our students are exposed to a wide range of texts.
 All students have access to reading material to instil a love of reading.
+Students are supported with appropriate reading interventions including phonics.

 - A high-quality careers programme and maximising curriculum opportunities for careers education sits at the heart of preparing students for the world of work.
 Each of our schools has an allocated Careers Advisor to enhance the careers education they receive to fully prepare them for their next step in education, employment, and training.